mattneary/TeXode/README.md

 Roadmap
 -------
-- A command that builds both clean markup and LaTeX code to their respective directories.
+- A command for rendering clean Markdown as well.
+- Footnotes
+- Different document types